 Applicants should upload the following materials directly to the online application:

 • A résumé

 - A brief research proposal (not to exceed three double-spaced pages), explaining the relationship between the Lewis Walpole Library’s collections and the applicant’s dissertation research

 - An approved dissertation prospectus or equivalent statement outlining the scope of the proposed project as it relates to the applicant’s degree program

 - The applicant must also request, via the database, two confidential letters of recommendation - one of which should come from the applicant’s dissertation advisor (for PhD students) or primary advisor (for other graduate students).

-Applications for the 2018 Summer Fellowships for Yale Graduate Students are due March 1, 2018.
-Late applications may be considered as received through June 1 and awards made on a space available basis.
+Applications for the 2018 Summer Fellowships for Yale Graduate Students will be considered as received through June 1 and awards made on a space available basis.
 Application materials must be submitted directly through the listing in the Yale Grants Database.
 Search for Summer Fellowships Lewis Walpole.
 Please note you will need to login to access the application.